djugei/optimath/README.md

 Besides being hopefully useful as a library it is also an exploration of rusts newer advanced type system features.
 It is therefore an explicit goal to provide feedback to the developers of those features.
+The [insights] module contains some of that.

 It is also meant to explore the design space of Linear Algebra libraries that utilize those features.
-As such it may serve as inspiration for how bigger linalg libraries might addopt them.
+As such it may serve as inspiration for how bigger linalg libraries might adopt them.

 ## Changelog (and future)